 The skins will easily slide off.
 It takes me about 20 minutes start to finish to blanch and then remove the skins from 2 cups of almonds.
 This is a wonderful fine motor skills activity for young children, by the way.

-Soak skinless almonds overnight in filtered water with sea salt.
-This renders the almonds infinitely more digestible than if the almonds are unsoaked.
+Soak almonds overnight in filtered water with sea salt.
+Soaked almonds infinitely more digestible than if the almonds are unsoaked.
 Drain off soaking water, rinse and process almonds in a food processor until a smooth paste.
-In a 2 quart glass jug (I like these) mix almond paste with other ingredients and enough filtered water to fill the jug taking care to leave at least one inch at the top.
+In a 2 quart glass jug (I like these) mix almond paste with other ingredients and enough filtered water to fill the jug.
+Take care to leave at least one inch at the top.

-Cover tightly and leave on the counter for 2 days to ferment which cultures the almond milk, adding probiotics and beneficial enzymes to the mixture.
+Cover tightly and leave on the counter for 2 days to ferment.
+This cultures the almond milk, adding probiotics and beneficial enzymes to the mixture.

 Refrigerate.
 Be sure to gently stir homemade almond milk each time before serving.

 Enjoy.
-This recipe for homemade almond milk is absolutely delicious and can be used as a replacement for dairy milk in all your recipes or just to enjoy on its own, sipped from a glass.
+This almond milk recipe is absolutely delicious and can be used as a replacement for dairy milk in all your recipes or just to enjoy on its own, sipped from a glass.

 Sarah, The Healthy Home Economist